-3.4 CORE STANDARDS CRITERIA
+3.4 Core Standards Criteria

 A connectivity core standard should align with the priorities on the requirements, engineering tradeoffs and ecosystems in its functional domain.
-It should not get in the way of providing seamless interoperability between domain-specific endpoints connected to it via gateways.
-This means meeting not only the functional requirements, but also the non-functional requirements of reliability, performance, scalability, availability, security and safety.
+It should not inhibit providing seamless interoperability between domain-specific endpoints connected to it via gateways.
+This means meeting both the functional requirements and the non-functional requirements of reliability, performance, scalability, availability, security and safety.
 Below, we define the criteria for qualifying as a connectivity core standard.